-Title: Providing tech machinery in t nical information, advice and guidance to users of plant or he workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damage to the work and surrounding area when providing technical 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. informa ation, a dvice and 5.2 Minimise damage and maintain a clean work space. or mach sers of plant 5.3 Dispose of waste in accordance with current legislation.
+Tit le: Providing technical information, advice and guidance to users of plant or machinery in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. providing tech information, a dvice and 5.2 Minimise damage and maintain a clean work space. guidance to us or machinery. sers of plant 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
-5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance. the allo cated work within time when 6.1 Demonstrate completion of the work within the allocated time. informa guidano providing technical information, advice and guidance to users of plant or machinery.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme. contrac provide informa guidand or mach 7 Comply with the given contract information to provide technical information, advice and guidance to users of plant or machinery to the required specification.
-7.1 Demonstrate the following work skills when providing technical information, advice and guidance to users of plant or machinery: - interpreting, analysing, explaining, advising, confirming, answering, replacing, referring and informing. Теципе a speci medion.
-7.2 Provide technical information and advice to given working instructions for operators of plant or machinery for two of the following: - at breakdown - on handover - on request - under terms of contract, guarantee, warranty or hire agreement - on recall - modification or alteration.
+5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
+6 Complete the the allocated t ime when 6.1 Demonstrate completion of the work within the allocated time. providing technical information, advice and guidance to users of plant or machinery.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
+7 Comply with to contract information, a guidance to us or machinery to required speci mation to ical dvice and sers of plant to the 7.1 Demonstrate the following work skills when providing technical information, advice and guidance to users of plant or machinery: - interpreting, analysing, explaining, advising, confirming, answering, replacing, referring and informing. . equil ed Speci 7.2 Provide technical information and advice to given working instructions for operators of plant or machinery for two of the following: - at breakdown - on handover - on request - under terms of contract, guarantee, warranty or hire agreement - on recall - modification or alteration.

-Title: Providing technical information, advice and guidance to users of plant or machinery in the workplace Learning outcomes The learner will be able to: ssment criteria earner can: 7 Continued 7.3 Complete and maintain records when providing technical information, advice and guidance to users of plant or machinery.
+Title: Providing technical information, advice and guidance to users of plant or machinery in the workplace Learning outcome ssment criteria earner can: 7 Continued 7.3 Complete and maintain records when providing technical information, advice and guidance to users of plant or machinery.
 7.4 Safely use and handle materials, hand tools, portable power tools and ancillary equipment.
 7.5 Safely store the materials, tools and equipment used when providing technical information, advice and guidance to users of plant or machinery.
-7.6 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - provide information advice and guidance to users and operators: on handover, at breakdowns, on request, under terms of contract, guarantee, warranty or hire agreement and for manufacturers' recall - explain the information, advice and guidance available - use situational awareness to interpret the information and advice required - analyse the information available to provide answers - refer to other sources of information: colleagues, multi media - source and supply replacement literature and documentation - inform on progress - provide information, advice and guidance in a manner that maintains goodwill - confirm the information, advice and guidance given is appropriate - use hand tools, portable power tools and equipment - work at height - use access equipment - complete and maintain records. effectively communicate within a team when providing technical information, advice and guidance to users of plant or machinery.
-7.8 Describe how to maintain the tools and equipment used when providing technical information, advice and guidance to users of plant or machinery.
+7.6 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - provide information advice and guidance to users and operators: on handover, at breakdowns, on request, under terms of contract, guarantee, warranty or hire agreement and for manufacturers' recall - explain the information, advice and guidance available - use situational awareness to interpret the information and advice required - analyse the information available to provide answers - refer to other sources of information: colleagues, multi media - source and supply replacement literature and documentation - inform on progress - provide information, advice and guidance in a manner that maintains goodwill - confirm the information, advice and guidance given is appropriate - use hand tools, portable power tools and equipment - work at height - use access equipment - complete and maintain records.
+Describe the needs of other occupations and how to effectively communicate within a team when providing technical information, advice and guidance to users of 7.8 plant or machinery.
+Describe how to maintain the tools and equipment used when providing technical information, advice and guidance to users of plant or machinery.